Skip to main content

 Test run runner view

 In this runner view shown in the above screenshot, you can see to whom the test case is assigned and the details of the test case.
 You can also maximize this view with the expand icon.
 To start the test, follow the instruction written in the precondition to set it up and follow the steps to execute the test.
 Once executed, you can set the result to Passed, Failed, Skipped or Blocked by clicking on the respective button.
+When using the Steps template, you can also set results for each step.
 You can also leave comments, copy & paste a screenshot or add an attachment to the execution.
 All comments can be viewed in the "Comments" tab and all changes are recorded and listed in the "History" tab.

 If you would like to create defects while testing, please set up an integration with your issue-tracking tool.
-Once an integration is configured, you can create or link defects directly out of Testiny, as shown in the screenshot below.
+Once an integration is configured, you can create or link defects directly out of Testiny.

 When all tests have been executed, you can click "Close test run" to save the current state of your test run and make it immutable.